EuroProofNet/europroofnet.github.io/_pages/WG1/Gruissan24/meeting.md

 - François Thiré will work on Dedukti and STTfaxport.

+- [Claudio Sacerdoti Coen](http://www.cs.unibo.it/~sacerdot/) plans to work on importing/exporting from Matita to Dedukti and developing a type checker for
+Dedukti written in Rust using term graphs.

+- Melanie Taprogge will work on the encoding of the THF proofs and the verification of LEO-III proofs in Dedukti/Lambdapi.

 <!-- hotel not not paid yet -->

 - [Bruno Barras](http://www.lsv.fr/~barras/) plans to work on Lambdapi (reduction engine, use of de Bruijn indices).

-- [Claudio Sacerdoti Coen](http://www.cs.unibo.it/~sacerdot/) plans to work on the translation of type classes between Isabelle and Coq.

 - [Filip Maric](http://www.matf.bg.ac.rs/~filip) will work on using Dedukti/Lambdapi (esp. isabelle_dedukti) to translate a whole Isabelle/HOL development into a similar one in Coq.

 - David Delahaye will work on extending the Dedukti/Lambdapi outputs of ZenonModulo to handle arithmetic proofs.

 - Isaac Lluis will work on extending the Dedukti/Lambdapi outputs of ZenonModulo to handle arithmetic proofs.

-- Melanie Taprogge will work on the encoding of the THF proofs and the verification of LEO-III proofs in Dedukti/Lambdapi.

 <!-- to be confirmed -->
 <!--